 - 1. If SSU is installed on the oscilloscope, uninstall the current version before installing the new version. - 2.
 Insert the OMA software media USB drive into a USB port on the oscilloscope. - 3.
-Navigate to the appropriate SSU software installation file (RT or ET) (from the USB root directory): - For MSO/DSO70000C/D/DX/SX RT oscilloscopes: OUI\Tektronix Scope Service Utilityx.x.x.x.exe - For the DSA8300 ET oscilloscope: OUI\Tektronix Scope Service For ET Utilityx.x.x.x.exe - 4.
+Navigate to the SSU software installation file (from the USB root directory) on the MSO/DSO70000C/D/DX/SX RT oscilloscope: - OUI\Tektronix Scope Service Utilityx.x.x.exe - 4.
 Double-click the appropriate program file to install.
 Follow any on-screen instructions.
 The installer adds SSU icons on the oscilloscope desktop.

 Using the SSU.
 Double-click the Tektronix Scope Service Utility icon to start the SSU software on the oscilloscope before using the OMA to acquire data and analyze results.
-You can also drag the SSU icon to the Startup folder on real-time oscilloscopes so that the SSU starts automatically when you power-on or reboot the instrument (not available on the DSA8300).
+You can also drag the SSU icon to the Startup folder on real-time oscilloscopes so that the SSU starts automatically when you power-on or reboot the instrument.
 The Non-VISA oscilloscope connections (Scope Service Utility) section has more information on SSU.
-(See page 33, Non-VISA oscilloscope connections (Scope Service Utility).)
+(See page 35, Non-VISA oscilloscope connections (Scope Service Utility).)